 The monument to Wisconsin’s Company G, First United States Sharpshooters is southwest of Gettysburg on the west side of Emmitsburg Road at the intersection with Sickles Avenue.
-(39.80805° N, 77.2444° W; Tour map: Emmitsburg Rd. & Sickles Ave.)
-It was dedicated by the State of Wisconsin in 1888.
+(Emmitsburg Rd. & Sickles Ave. tour map) It was dedicated by the State of Wisconsin in 1888.
 A marker in the fields about 200 yards west of the monument shows the company’s location on July 2 during the battle.
 (Emmitsburg Rd. – Codori Farm tour map)

-Col. Hiram Berdan’s two regiments of sharpshooters were unique in the Union army, using different uniforms, weapons, equipment and tactics from the “line units”.
-Although formed as United States Army units, each company within the regiments was formed of recruits from a single state.
+Colonel Hiram Berdan’s two regiments of sharpshooters were unique in the Union army, wearing different uniforms and using different weapons, equipment and tactics from the “line units”.
+The regiments were formed as United States Army units, but each company within the regiments was formed of recruits from a single state.
 After the war the states (Maine, Michigan, Minnesota, New Hampshire, New York, Pennsylvania, Vermont and Wisconsin) each erected monuments to their respective companies.